Skip to content

 Will adding a learner driver to my car insurance policy increase my premiums?

-If you’re a fully qualified driver and you add a learner driver (such as your child) to your policy, your premiums are likely to go up.
-But the increase will actually be smaller than if you’d added a newly qualified driver, since insurers assume that learners won’t be using the car as much – lowering the risk of an accident.
+Yes, if you’re a fully qualified driver and you add a learner driver (such as your child) to your policy, your premiums are likely to go up.
+But the increase will often be smaller than if you’d added a newly qualified driver, since insurers assume that learners won’t be using the car as much – lowering the risk of an accident.

 Does learner driver insurance count towards my no claims bonus?